What Is Constipation?

 Raisins.

-Even though fibrous fruits and vegetables are good in general, a highly fibrous diet may worsen the issue, especially when the underlying reason for constipation is intestinal blockage or inflammation of the jejunum (a part of the small intestine).
+Even though fibrous fruits and vegetables are generally good, a highly fibrous diet may worsen the issue, especially when the underlying reason for constipation is intestinal blockage or inflammation of the jejunum (a part of the small intestine).

 Chew the food properly and avoid drinking water while eating.